‘Roseanne’: Johnny Galecki Returns, Brings Closure To Darlene & David Fans

 In the end, Darlene told a tearful David that their marriage wouldn’t work, and that she just couldn’t break the kids’ hearts by getting back together and splitting up again.
 Instead, Roseanne viewers watched Darlene tell her husband to get settled in his new home and work on being the best father he could possibly be.
 David promised to do just that and said an emotional goodbye to Darlene.

-Since the Roseanne revival has officially renewed for Season 2, fans are hoping that Johnny Galecki will continue to reprise his role as David Healey in future episodes.
+Since the Roseanne revival has officially been renewed for Season 2, fans are hoping that Johnny Galecki will continue to reprise his role as David Healey in future episodes.